 Elevation: 11,982 ft

-Climbing and access information for this peak is found on Page 284 of the book.
+Climbing and access information for this peak is on Page 284 of the book.
 Livingston Douglas has provided detailed route information (below) for his first recorded ascent of the Upper Cedar Creek/Southwest Couloir.
-USGS Massacre Mountain

 USGS Peak, unofficially named in honor of all USGS surveyors, is a mighty peak protected on all sides by steep walls and in many places by towering cliffs.
-It is the 10th-highest Idaho summit, The summit is not easily spotted from the valley.
+It is the 10th-highest Idaho summit.
+The summit is not easily spotted from the valley.
 Mount McCaleb blocks views of the peak from US-93, Mackay, and Massacre Mountain.
 Ross Peak and Octoberfest Peak block viewing it from the Little Lost River Valley.
 USGS Peak is #2 on my list of favorite Idaho climbs.